Safer Web Browsers FAQ

 For most browsers, you can find out by opening the browser, clicking Help, and selecting About .

 What is SSL?

-HTTP (HyperText Transfer Protocol) is a protocol used to send data over the internet.
-HTTPS (HyperText Transfer Protocol using Secure Socket Layer) is a protocol that encrypts data to send it over the internet more safely.
-When you enter a URL into a browser, the address will begin with either HTTP or HTTPS (as in https://www.paypal.com).
+HTTP (HyperText Transfer Protocol) is a protocol used to send data over the Internet.
+HTTPS (HyperText Transfer Protocol using Secure Socket Layer) is a protocol that encrypts data to send it over the Internet more safely.
+When you enter a URL into a browser, the address will begin with either HTTP or HTTPS (as in https://www.paypal.nl).